garrandall/popular-music-data/tracks/love-is-forever-billy-ocean.md

 Oh I cry so many tears, I couldn't face another day without you So tell me you care

-Oh, ooh, ooh, yeah, I believe in love, cause I believe in you Things you do, I'm falling in love again with you
+Oh, oh oohyeah, I believe in love, cause I believe in you Things you do, I'm falling in love again with you
 I tried to let it go but it wouldn't die
 I know why love is forever, love is forever with you